cedrichan/mailclean-py/README.md

 *   `large_attachments.py`: Finds large emails and marks them for processing.
 *   `strip_attachments.py`: Downloads attachments locally and creates "cleaned" versions of the emails in Gmail.
 *   `remove_originals.py`: Safely removes the original large emails after you've verified the cleanup.
+*   `oneshot.py`: A single command that performs all three steps (tag, strip, and remove) automatically.

 ---